 Economic based studies have similarly produced very mixed and contradictory findings regarding the impact of employment protection laws.
 For example, Bassanini and Venn (2007) in an analysis covering 18 OECD countries report a negative relationship between the strictness of such laws and labour productivity growth when ‘EPL binding’ industries, that is those with a high propensity to dismiss during economic downturns, are compared to non-binding ones.
 In contrast, in a study involving 17 manufacturing sectors in the same number of OECD states, Scarpetta and Tressel (2004) did not find differences in labour market regulation to significantly affect multifactor productivity, while Storm and Naastepad (2007) in another study covering 20 OECD countries found aggregate labour productivity to be significantly higher in more regulated economies.
 Moreover, available findings provide a similarly mixed picture regarding how such laws affect the potentially productivity enhancing practices of technological innovation and investment (see e.g. Acharya et al., 2009; Bassanini and Ernst, 2002).

 To confuse the situation further, there is evidence suggesting that a non-linear relationship exists between the strictness of employment protection laws, on the one hand, and private sector investment, on the other – evidence which therefore suggests that they have positive effects up to a certain level of strictness (Belot et al., 2007; Cazes et al., 2012).
-There are also findings which lend support to the institutionalist-based argument that the way in which employment laws interact with other regulatory sub-systems influences how far they have adverse or positive effects (Amable, 2003; Hotho, 2014; Whitely, 1999).
+There are also findings which lend support to the institutionalist-based argument that the impact of employment laws is influenced by the way in which they interact with other regulatory sub-systems (Amable, 2003; Hotho, 2014; Whitley, 1999).

 Deakin and Sarker (2008) in a study exploring longitudinal links over the period 1970-2006 between movements in the level of labour regulation and productivity for four countries – France, Germany, US and UK – report significant positive correlations in respect of the first two.
 In doing so, they argue that the findings concerned imply that labour regulations may have ‘beneficial impacts when combined with other institutions in the context of co-ordinated market economies’ (Deakin and Sarker, 2008: 478-479).
 Similarly, in their study Storm and Naastepad (2007) grouped the 20 countries studied into three groups, based on either the strictness of their employment protection index or a multivariate labour market regulation score and found productivity growth over the period 1984-97 to be highest in the ‘Group 1’ countries of Austria, Denmark, Finland, Germany, Japan, and Norway – that is in countries seen to be characterised by very strict employment protection, co-ordinated labour markets and relatively high real wage growth.